- What is UKSG?

 UKSG's journal, Insights, is supported by an international Editorial Board.

-The UKSG employs a full-time Business Manager, a part-time Administrator, a part-time Publications Associate and a part-time Digital Communications Associate, and contracts the services of a part-time Marketing Associate.
+UKSG employs an Executive Director, a full-time Business Manager, a part-time Administrator, a part-time Publications Associate and a part-time Digital Communications Associate, and contracts the services of a part-time Marketing Associate.

 For more information about UKSG please contact us.